 The case was appealed to the Quebec Court of Appeal.
 CCIJ again intervened, along with several other human rights organizations.
 In August 2012, the Court of Appeal upheld the application of immunity and dismissal of the Estate's claims.
 The court rejected arguments that immunity should not be granted in cases of torture.
 The court also applied immunity to Stephan Kazemi's claims, concluding that the exception in the SIA should not have applied to his case.

 On March 7, 2013, the Supreme Court of Canada announced that it would review the Court of Appeal's decision.
-The case will be heard later in 2013.
+The case will be heard in March 2014.

-The CCIJ has been represented pro bono in the case by Sylvain Lussier of Osler, Hoskin & Harcourt LLP and David Grossman of Irving Mitchell Kalichman.
+The CCIJ has been represented pro bono at different stages in the case by John Terry and Sarah Shody of Torys LLP; Sylvain Lussier of Osler, Hoskin & Harcourt LLP and David Grossman of Irving Mitchell Kalichman.

 More information about Zahra Kazemi is available from the Ziba Kazemi Foundation at www.zibakazemi.org.